boldreports/bold-reports-docker/docs/enable-puppeteer-when-upgrading-lower-to-v5.4.20.md

-# Enable Puppeteer when upgrading lower version to 5.4.20
+# Enable Puppeteer when upgrading lower version to v5.4.20 or higher

 > **Important:** Puppeteer are necessary to achieve `image and PDF export` functionalities in reports,schedules from Bold Reports.
 Without these packages, the image and PDF export options in reports and schedules will no longer be available.